Setting up OSSEC alerts¶

 gpg --with-colons --fingerprint "<fingerprint>" | grep "^fpr" | cut -d: -f10

 Next you specify the e-mail that you’ll be sending alerts to, as

 ossec_alert_email.
 This could be your work email, or an alias for a

-group of IT administrators at your organization.
+group of IT admins at your organization.
 It helps for your mail

 client to have the ability to filter the numerous messages from OSSEC

 Now you can move on to the SMTP and SASL settings, which are

 straightforward.
 These correspond to the outgoing e-mail address used to

 send the alerts instead of where you’re receiving them.
 If that e-mail